-- 1. Accounting of rental agreements and leases - 2.
+- 1. Accounting of rental and lease agreements - 2.
 Recoverability of non-current assets allocated to the Group's directly operated stores - 3.
 Recognition and valuation of deferred tax assets

 Our presentation of these key audit matters has been structured as follows: